 Cradle of Country Music Walking TourBack to Top of List

 Are your kiddos learning about different types of music in school?
-This is a great opportunity to teach them about country music in the state of Tennessee!
+The Cradle of Country Music Walking Tour is a great opportunity to teach them about country music in the state of Tennessee!
 Bristol is known as the “birthplace” of the genre, and Nashville is very well known for this style today, but Knoxville is known as the “cradle” where stars like Dolly Parton and Roy Acuff cut their teeth and made it big.
 This self-guided walking tour will take you around downtown so you can stroll at your leisure, enjoy the fall colors, and hum “Jolene” along the way.

-Finding Murals in Knoxville
+Finding Murals in KnoxvilleBack to Top of List

-Parents and caregivers are going to love this one – it’s free!
+Parents and caregivers are going to love Finding Murals in Knoxville – it’s free!
 We have a handy guide, walk around and find a couple or start a hunt to find them all.
 Get active and challenge the family to do different poses.
 Jump in the air, stand on one foot, make funny faces that will fill your photos with wonderful memories.

-Is it a coincidence that one of the breweries on the Knoxville Ale Trail is Last Days of Autumn?
+Is it a coincidence that one of the breweries on Knoxville’s Ale Trail is Last Days of Autumn?
 We think not.
 We also think of the delicious fall selections at our local breweries are going to wow you!
 This one might seem a bit odd…kids – at a brewery?
 But let us assure you, our breweries are family-friendly and you’re likely to see locals with their kids/dogs/pet rock in tow, so hang outside in the biergarten and relax!
 If you have no clue where to start, head to Knox Brew Hub.
 The team there can point you in the right direction whether you’re a fan of lagers, sours, or double IPAs.
 Or if you’re into Cider, stop by The Barrelhouse by Gypsy Circus Cider – it’s the largest cidery taproom in the Southeast with over 40 taps to try.